Luis Alberto Monge

-Luis Alberto Monge Álvarez (December 29, 1925 – November 29, 2016) was the President of Costa Rica from 1982 to 1986.
-He also served as Costa Rica's first Ambassador to Israel from 1963 until 1966.
+Luis Alberto Monge Álvarez (29 December 1925 – 29 November 2016) was a Costa Rican trade unionist and politician who served as the 39th President of Costa Rica from 1982 to 1986.
+A member of the National Liberation Party, he also served as Costa Rica's first Ambassador to Israel from 1963 until 1966.

 Biography

 Early and personal life

 Monge was born on December 29, 1925, in Palmares, Alajuela Province, to Gerardo Monge Quesada and Elisa Álvarez Vargas.

 He married his first wife, Flora Rojas Alvarez, on March 9, 1946, but the marriage was dissolved in January 1960.
 Luis and Flora had 5 children: Flora, Myriam, Luis Alberto, Jorge, and Alfredo.
 He met his second wife, Doris Yankelewitz Berger, while both were attending a luncheon at the University of Costa Rica.
 At the time, Yankelewitz was a college student while Monge was serving as Ambassador to Israel.
 Monge and Yankelewitz married at a ceremony in San José on November 25, 1965.
 They had one daughter, Lena.

 Monge and Yankelewitz later separated at the end of his presidency in 1986.
 The couple divorced in June 1988.